anorudes/redux-easy-boilerplate/README.md

 ```
 $ npm start
 ```
-Development mode has hot-reloading of `src` folder, just point your browser to [http://localhost:3000](http://localhost:3000).
+Runs the project in development mode with hot-reloading of `src` folder.
+Open your browser at [http://localhost:3000](http://localhost:3000).